Illegal drug trade in China: Heroin

 China shares a 2000 km border with Myanmar, as well as smaller but significant borders with Laos and Vietnam.
 Chinese officials state that the majority of heroin entering China comes over the border from Myanmar.
-This heroin then transits southern China, through Yunnan or Guangxi, to Guangdong or Fujian to the southeastern coastal areas, and then on to international markets.
-Heroin is transported by various overland methods to ports in China's southeastern provinces of Guangdong and Fujian.
+This heroin then transits southern China, through SAR Hong Kong, and then on to international markets.
+Increased Chinese interdiction efforts along the Myanmar–China border have forced traffickers to use routes in Thailand, Laos, Myanmar (Burma), Cambodia, and SAR Hong Kong.